taoeffect/mileposts/README.md

 # The Mileposts Methodology

-_Simple software methodology for efficient and effective collaboration._

 Mileposts are special types of issues, similar to _[milestones](https://guides.github.com/features/issues/#filtering)_, but not as heavy and not (necessarily) bound to any specific release of the software.

 ### Purpose of a Milepost